mp1610/Human-following-Robot/README.md

 The code attached contains the different ROS commands, Gazebo worlds, and YOLOv3 trained models.

-All the detail of the project methodology is included in the report.
+All the detail of the project methodology is included in the report (X5a829eae_1.pdf).

 Brief Summary: